Hohenzoler/optyka/README.md

 * When holding an object you can rotate it by scrolling.
 * When holding an object you can also press `R` to enter _resizing mode_.
    - In _resizing mode_ you can resize the object by clicking and dragging one of the points visible on the object.
-   - If the object in question is a lens, you can drag the points in the middle to change the lens's curvature radius
+   - If the object in question is a lens, you can drag the points in the middle to change the lens's curvature radius.
    - You can also press `R` again while holding the object to exit _resizing mode_.
 * You can delete an object by dragging it to the bin.